What Is Chronic Ear Infection?

 - trouble sleeping

-acute ear infection but it is not responding to treatment (antibiotics)
+acute ear infection but it’s not responding to treatment (antibiotics)

-acute ear infection and experience new symptoms or if the symptoms get worse
+acute ear infection and experience new symptoms, or if the symptoms get worse

 - if your child shows symptoms of a

 treatment.
 However, home treatment can help relieve your symptoms.
 Home

 - holding a warm or cool washcloth

 - using numbing ear drops